Portuguese yields dip as Lisbon pledges "clean" bailout exit

 Portuguese 10-year bond yields fell 2 basis points to 3.61

-percent peak they hit at the height of the debt crisis in 2012.
+17-percent peak they hit at the height of the debt crisis in

-"It's a bold and brave move and probably the right thing to
+"It's a bold move by Portugal to move out without asking for

 The country held its first bond auction in three years